tiwariPC/DMAnaRun2/README.md

 ```

 ## To submit data crab jobs (Remember to update your JSON file)
-modify directories in crabConfig.py and JSON file dataset in MultiCrab_nocleaning.py according to your need
+modify directories in crabConfig_data.py and dataset in MultiCrab_2016data.py according to your need

 Check this hypernews for the latest JSON file name:
 https://hypernews.cern.ch/HyperNews/CMS/get/physics-validation.html